Guilin Medical University: History

 Guilin Medical University (GLMU), formerly known as Guilin Senior Nurse Midwifery School, was founded in 1935.
 It was transformed and renamed as Guilin Medical School in 1958.
 Approved by the former State Board of Education in 1987, the school was upgraded to a college for medical undergraduates.
 In 1993, the college was granted to train foreign students and in 2006, it was authorized to conduct graduate programs.
 GLMU was recognized as an “Excellent University” by the Ministry of Education of China in 2012.

 For the past five years, the university has undertaken 945 research projects, 117 of which are national projects, 161 provincial and ministerial projects, 44 science and technology achievement awards at all levels.
 It won 49 national patents, including 12 invention patents, 4,194 research papers, including 168 SCI and EI Indexed Papers, 1,791 Chinese core journals and completed 134 provincial teaching reform project in nearly five years.
 GLMU was conferred the national teaching award and 33 provincial teaching achievement awards.
 The university was featured in the "Chinese Medicine" Chinese Academic journal, "China Journal", "Articles Digital Periodicals" online journal, the journal of the American Chemical Abstracts and Guangxi outstanding scientific journal.

+On February 21, 2025, the university was renamed with the approval of the Ministry of Education.